Jump to:Page Content

 THE BROADMOOR PROJECT

 Rebuilding New Orleans in the wake of Hurricane Katrina is among the most complex domestic policy challenges that American government has ever faced.
 Using innovative approaches to governance through broad-based civic engagement, disaster recovery success is newly defined through collaboration among the public, private, and non-profit sectors.
-Broadmoor: New Orleans Recovery Project, directed by Adjunct Lecturer in Public Policy and PCL Faculty Affiliate Doug Ahlers, gives Harvard students the opportunity to work with neighborhood partners on repopulation, education, housing, and economic development as part of the city's ongoing recovery efforts.
+Broadmoor: New Orleans Recovery Project, founded by PCL Senior Fellow Doug Ahlers, gives Harvard students the opportunity to work with neighborhood partners on repopulation, education, housing, and economic development as part of the city's ongoing recovery efforts.
 The project includes the development of HKS case studies for use in courses examining recovery management; the sponsoring of community forums; and funding for post-Katrina research by HKS faculty and affiliates.

 The Recupera Chile project consists of a coalition of academic, non-profit, and private and public sector organizations dedicated to advancing community-based recovery in the aftermath of the 2010 Chilean earthquake and tsunami.
 Working in tandem with a set of communities affected by the disaster, the project focuses on the social, built, economic and cultural/heritage dimensions of the recovery process.
 PCL Faculty affiliate Doug Ahlers founded Recupera Chile in collaboration with colleagues at Harvard and other academic institutions, along with governmental and nongovernmental partners in Chile.